 If you look long enough, you will find free proprietary software solutions.
 Unfortunately, these products are often crippled or seriously restricted, making them all but useless for anything but very basic projects.
 They only exist to attract customers to a paid, and fully supported version.

-Many open source digital signage products can be traced back to a college or university projects.
+Many open-source digital signage products can be traced back to college or university projects.
 After all, you have a large pool of talent who has the time and resources required to build and test software.

 However, products that aren’t developed with an active user community tend to stagnate and fall behind.
 Bugs aren’t fixed as quickly, if at all.
 New operating system versions and hardware components are no longer supported.
 Soon, the few remaining users find the software is no longer reliable, or even desirable.
 At some point, whoever is left realizes they’re on their own.
 If something goes wrong, there’s no one there to help.

 It’s not a huge problem when you’re dealing with a school or college project, but it’s an entirely different story if you’re running a business or a corporation.
 All you need is a reliable digital signage solution, and a good support infrastructure.